-Oil producers are walking 'a tight rope’ to match surging fuel demand
+Oil producers are 'treading a tight rope’ to match surging fuel demand

 “The oil market has been in directionally clear recovery mode — albeit with normal day-to-day choppiness — since the initial COVID-related crash in the spring months of 2020,” said Pavel Molchanov, an analyst with Raymond James and Associates.

 How OPEC navigates this climb could have significant consequences for how much U.S. consumers pay at the pump.
-Oil-producing nations like Saudi Arabia and Russia want to sell more oil in line with growing demand, and OPEC is considering whether to add an additional 2 million barrels per day to the market between August and December.
+Oil-producing nations such as Saudi Arabia and Russia want to sell more oil in line with growing demand, and OPEC is considering whether to add an additional 2 million barrels per day to the market between August and December.

 “We’re seeing one of the largest demand spikes ever this year,” said Jim Burkhard, a Bethesda-based analyst with IHS Markit.
 “The only other demand spike that was bigger than this was last year immediately after the lockdowns.”

 Producing more oil should keep prices under control.
 But OPEC is also wary of a global pandemic that still appears to be far from over.
-The pace of delta-variant coronavirus infections has picked up in some countries.
+The pace of delta variant coronavirus infections has picked up in some countries.
 Public health officials in Los Angeles, which dropped its mask mandate for vaccinated people along with the rest of California on June 15, are urging unvaccinated and vaccinated people alike to don masks again inside restaurants, stores and other public indoor spaces because of the variant’s growing threat.

 “[Oil producers] are treading a tight rope to sustain more attractive prices without hurting consumer confidence while not adding too much supply ahead of the weaker autumn shoulder period for demand,” said Ashutash Singh, an analyst with S&P Global Platts, an energy-focused unit of S&P Global.

 Even an additional 2 million barrels per day might not be enough to support the surging demand for fuel.
-As the increasing global availability of vaccines allows more economies to fully reopen after 18-months of pandemic-induced malaise, more gasoline, diesel and jet fuel have been required to support reinvigorated transportation networks.
+As the increasing global availability of vaccines allows more economies to fully reopen after 18 months of pandemic-induced malaise, more gasoline, diesel and jet fuel have been required to support reinvigorated transportation networks.

 A forecast by S&P Global analysts has crude oil demand surging by an additional 6.6 million barrels per day, with demand highest between June and August before tapering off again.